Copyright (c) 2014 The University of Manchester

 Local (x,y)s never include wrap-arounds.

-Note: no check is done to see if any board in the machine actually
+No check is done to see if any board in the machine actually

-has a chip with this local x, y
+has a chip with this local (x, y).

 :rtype: iterable(tuple(int,int))